jordanschalm/jarndyce/readme.md

 Bug Fixes - June 3, 2015

 * Made filesystem operations after initialization thread-friendly
-* Added licence header to jarndyce.js
+* Added licence header speal to jarndyce.js
-* Added ability to specify port as a commandline argument (node jarndyce <port>)
+* Added ability to specify port as a commandline argument (node jarndyce [port #])
 * Fixed an issue where serveBlogImage would cause a request to hang when a filesystem error occurred
 * Added support for an optional blog metadata item, timeStamp, which is used for finer-grain chronological sorting whereas the data item is used as a nicely formatted date string
 * Fixed a bug that would generate bad URLs in Older/Newer blog page navigation
-* Changed blog URLs so that spaces are left in instead of beign converted to '-'s.
-This fixes a bug where blog titles with '-'s had broken URLs.# with '#' will be ignored, and an empty message aborts the commit.
+* Changed blog URLs so that spaces are left in instead of being converted to '-'s.
+This fixes a bug where blog titles with '-'s had broken URLs

 ### 1.0.0
 Initial Release - June 2, 2015

-Features:
 * RSS support
-* support for caching blog/static HTML content & metadata on launch
+* Support for caching blog/static HTML content & metadata on launch